areggalstyan/reforging/README.md

 Specifies the maximum distance from the weapon which will damage an entity.

-#### stormAbilities: object
+#### shieldAbility: object

-This is the fourth base ability.
-It allows the player to strike a circle of lighting around them.
+This is the first base ability.
+It gives player damage resistance for a specified period of time.
+You can have multiple abilities inheriting from this with different options and names.

 ##### price: object